ProjectSidewalk/sidewalk-quality-analysis/README.md

 Now you can type in `jupyter notebook` and find `analysis.ipynb`.

 ```
-(a11y-qual-analysis)$ jupyter notebook
+(sidewalk-quality-analysis)$ jupyter notebook
 ```

-In Jupyter Notebook environment, navigate to the `analysis.ipynb.ipynb` file and open it.
+In Jupyter Notebook environment, navigate to the `analysis.ipynb` file and open it.